-To support vulnerable New York City families in achieving optimal health and building pathways to reach their potential.
+To support underserved New Yorkers and their families in achieving optimal health and building pathways to reach their potential.

 Healthy families.
 Thriving communities.
 Health equity in NYC.